sten-dev/incede-ai/src/pages/solutions/2019-12-23-social-media-analytics.md

   platforms.
 image: /img/social-media-analytics.png
 ---

 **BRIEF**

 IBM Watson is the platform for cognitive business.
-Locus Solutions consultants will draw on their machine learning, advanced analytics, and data science experience to get and accelerate the value out of cognitive computing
+Incede consultants will draw on their machine learning, advanced analytics, and data science experience to get and accelerate the value out of cognitive computing

 **solutions**

-**Locus Solutions develops solutions using IBM Watson Services to harness structured and unstructured data using:**
+**Incede develops solutions using IBM Watson Services to harness structured and unstructured data using:**